ngokli/ducts/README.md

 | 4.6 | Fixed another performance bug. `try_flood()` no longer returns success when exactly one room is cut off.
 This does not affect the results, but fixing it gives a huge performance boost.
 | 4.7 | Fixed error message formatting.
 | 4.8 | Bugfix: Now works for 8x8 datacenters.
+| 4.9 | Used `#ifdef WITH_STATS_AND_PROGRESS` to exclude that code unless it is explicitly desired.
+20% to 25% percent performance gain.

 ## How to run